Dreibein as prepotential for three-dimensional Yang-Mills theory: Abstract

 \section{Abstract}

-We advocate and develop the use of the dreibein (and the metric) as prepotential for Yang-Mills theory.
-The SO(3) Yang-Mills theory in three Euclidean dimensions is rewritten as $R^2$ theory with, in addition, a local action involving anticommuting tensor fields.
-Thus Yang-Mills theory is expressed as a local theory of only gauge-invariant variables.
-The conformal mode of the metric captures the multi-monopole configurations.
-It is proposed that a theory of just one scalar field with quartic derivatives, obtained by keeping only the conformal mode, may be a confining theory.
-Our approach provides a complete ansatz for the vector potential covering the topological aspects.
+We advocate and develop the use of the dreibein (and the metric) as prepotential for three-dimensional SO(3) Yang-Mills theory.
+Since the dreibein transforms homogeneously under gauge transformation, the metric is gauge invariant.
+For a generic gauge potential, there is a unique dreibein on fixing the boundary condition.
+Topologically non-trivial monopole configurations are given by conformally flat metrics, with scalar fields capturing the monopole centres.
+Our approach also provides an ansatz for the gauge potential covering the topological aspects.